pub trait Borrow<Borrowed>where

 underlying type as a consequence of acting as a representation of that

 underlying type.
-Generic code typically uses Borrow<T>
+Generic code typically uses Borrow<T> when it relies

 on the identical behavior of these additional trait implementations.